astranet/meshRPC/README.md

 {"error":"","message":"Hello, Max"}
 ```

-This has been an internal RPC endpoint, but it is exposed as part of API surface: you're talking directly to a `greeter` node directly, but using our `mesh_api` gateway as an entrypoint.
-Please note, that if RPC protocol's data serialization method is other than JSON, for example Protobuf or Cap'n'proto, that means you will deal with binary data.
+This is an internal RPC endpoint, but it is exposed as part of API surface: you're talking directly to a `greeter` node, but using your `mesh_api` gateway as an entrypoint.
+Please note, that if data serialization protocol is other than JSON, Protobuf for example, it means you will deal with binary data.

 ```
 $ curl http://localhost:8282/greeter/check
 All ok!
 2019-05-24T16:29:04+03:00
 ```

-This has been a "legacy" HTTP endpoint that greeter service exposed before.
-But now it is accessed
+This is the "legacy" HTTP endpoint that `greeter` service always had.
+But it is exposed
-using unified API surface of `mesh_api`, with RPC telemetry, logging and (possible) security and
+using unified API surface of `mesh_api` now, with RPC telemetry, logging and (possibly some) security and
 other stuff attached to it.
-See [example/greeter/service/handlers.go](https://github.com/astranet/meshRPC/tree/master/example/greeter/service/handlers.go) example on what has been added before it could be exposed (spoiler: almost nothing at all).
+See an [example/greeter/service/handlers.go](https://github.com/astranet/meshRPC/tree/master/example/greeter/service/handlers.go) for a demo on how to expose legacy HTTP endpoints, almost no changes are required.

 A final example of complex data transfer between two services: